 Reece Potter

-Hawthorne a rangy freshman is seen as a key piece to the puzzle of next year's roster by the coaching staff, while Reece is a pick and pop Center who can provide some versatility on the perimeter offensively.
+Hawthorne, a rangy freshman, is seen as a key piece to the puzzle of next year's roster by the coaching staff, while Reece is a pick-and-pop-center who can provide some versatility on the perimeter offensively.

-With those two firmly on board, the Cats have to start thinking of who they can get to come play for Mark Pope.
+Now, the Cats have to start thinking of who they can get to come play for Mark Pope.

 Who is Kentucky basketball targeting?